Birkhoff strata of Sato Grassmannian and algebraic curves: Stratum . Trigonal curve of genus two

-\end{lem} An analog of Proposition \ref{prop1strat} is \begin{prop} The stratum $\Sigma_{1,2}$ contains the subset $W_{1,2}$ of codimension $2$ closed with respect to the pointwise multiplication $W_{1,2}(H) \cdot W_{1,2}(H) \subset W_{1,2}(H).$ Elements of $W_{1,2}$ are vector spaces with basis $\langle p_i \rangle_i$ with $H^i_k$ obeying the condition (\ref{alg2-comp}).
-This subset is the infinite family of infinite-dimensional associative algebras $A_{\Sigma_{1,2}}$ with the basis $(1,p_3,p_4,p_5,\dots)$ and the structure constants given by (\ref{2stratstructconst}). \end{prop} Analysis of the equations (\ref{2stratalg}), i.e. the equations
+\begin{prop} The stratum $\Sigma _{1,2}$ contains the subset $W_{1,2}$ of points of codimension $2$ for which the corresponding subbundle $ TB_{W_{1,2}}$ is formed by fibers closed with respect to the pointwise multiplication$.$ These fibers are vector spaces with basis $\langle p_{i}\rangle _{i}$ with $H_{k}^{i}$ obeying the condition (\ref{alg2-comp}).
+The subbundle $TB_{W_{1,2}}$ is the infinite family of infinite-dimensional associative algebras $A_{\Sigma _{1,2}}$ with the basis $ (1,p_{3},p_{4},p_{5},\dots )$ and the structure constants given by (\ref {2stratstructconst}). \end{prop}